Cryptoparty-Ann-Arbor/badcrypt/admin_password_challenges/Challenge 1/answer/readme.txt

 1) Brute Force: using a password list and hashing all of the passwords on the list looking for a match.
 This works because Craig chooses a rather weak password.
 The source is brute_force.cpp.
 I won't explain this more than to say you plug in a password list into the program directory titled "hashlist" and the program will check if you find a hit.
+No password list included.

 More interesting:
 2) Analysis: By determining how the hashing algorithm works, a password with an